LLP Group Governance

 The NEDs bring independent judgement and their own expertise, one being an accountant and financial expert, and the other an expert in organisational change and leadership.
 Both devote sufficient time to make a valuable contribution.

 Principle 3: Director responsibilities - the board and individual directors should have a clear understanding of their accountability and responsibilities.
+The Board’s policies and procedures should support effective decision making and independent challenge.

 Our Governance Handbook establishes clear lines of accountability and responsibility between Members, the Board and its committees, the Senior Partner and Managing Partner/the Executive.
 Full matters reserved and terms of reference are set out in the Governance Handbook, as well as detailed Board role descriptions and election processes.
 The roles of the Senior Partner (one of whose responsibilities is to chair the Board) and the Managing Partner (who has executive control over the management of the business) are clearly separated.

 The Chair ensures that the right information is supplied to the Board in a timely fashion to support effective decision making and that appropriate time is allocated to key matters under discussion at meetings.
-Guidance is provided on Board paper provision: papers need to be clear, succinct and, among other things, highlight any relevant or material stakeholder or Environmental, Social & Governance (ESG) impacts considered in proposals coming for Board decision.
+Guidance is provided on Board paper provision: papers need to be clear, succinct and, among other things, highlight any relevant or material stakeholder or environmental, social & governance (ESG) impacts considered in proposals coming for Board decision.
 Papers are subject to the scrutiny of the Chair in advance of circulation and are issued in good time in advance of meetings.
 The Board meets at least nine times a year and holds an awayday with the Executive.

 The Chair ensures that all voices in the boardroom are heard and fosters a culture of open debate and constructive challenge.